The Hidden Ivies are colleges that have an excellent reputation but are not considered Ivy League schools.

 The third difference lies in the programs these schools offer.
 The Ivy League schools are known for their numerous and diverse graduate programs that attract students from around the world.
 The Hidden Ivies on the other hand focus almost exclusively on liberal arts undergraduate education.

-The acceptance rates are another point of difference between the Ivy League and Hidden Ivy League schools.
+The acceptance rates are another point of difference between the Ivy League and Little Ivy League schools.
 The eight Ivy League schools have exceptionally low acceptance rates.
-Although the Hidden Ivies have higher acceptance rates, the difference isn’t all that much.
-Besides the acceptance rates vary considerably among these schools, from a low 4% at Stanford to 46% at Lehigh University.
+Although the Hidden Ivies have higher acceptance rates, they vary considerably among these schools, from a low 4% at Stanford to 46% at Lehigh University.

 Which Schools Are On The Hidden Ivies List?